Northport, New York

-Northport is a historic maritime village on the northern shore of Long Island in Suffolk County, New York, United States.
+Northport is a village in the Town of Huntington in Suffolk County, on the North Shore of Long Island, New York, United States.
+The population was 7,347 at the time of the 2020 census.

 Initially designated Great Cow Harbour by 17th-century English colonists, the area was officially renamed Northport in 1837.
 In 1894, in an effort to localize governance, the community was incorporated as a village.

-Northport is known for its Victorian era village center, still bearing trolley rails from a long since discontinued streetcar line which would transport village residents to the Long Island Rail Road station in East Northport.
-The village Main Street runs from the Village Green along the harbor-front to the former hamlet of Vernon Valley, which has since been subsumed by the neighboring community of East Northport.
-As of 2010, the village has a population of approximately 7,401 and is served by the Northport-East Northport School District.
+The Incorporated Village of Northport is known for its Victorian-era village center, still bearing trolley rails from a long-discontinued streetcar line which transported village residents to the Long Island Rail Road station in East Northport.
+The village Main Street runs from the Village Green along the harborfront to the former hamlet of Vernon Valley, which has since been subsumed by the neighboring community of East Northport.

 History

 European settlement

 The original inhabitants of the area now known as Northport were the Matinecocks, one of 13 Native American tribes of Long Island.
 The Matinecocks called this land Opcathontyche, which meant "wading place creek".
 After Dutch interest a few years earlier, the land was sold by Chief Asharoken, head of the Matinecocks, to three Englishmen in 1656.

 With land that was well suited for farming, the early settlers grazed cattle on pastures around the harbor.
 The area soon became known as Great Cow Harbour.
 (The nearby hamlet of Centerport was known as Little Cow Harbour.)
 The oldest house still standing in Northport, the Skidmore House on Main Street, was built in 1761.
 In 2009 the house was put up for sale, sparking the village to pass a historical preservation law.